 By 1920 the piano industry reached its state of the art and standardized its parts.
-Today's models, including Yamaha, are basically replicas of turn of the century designs.
+Today’s models, including Yamaha, are basically replicas of turn-of-the-century designs.
 Manufacturing techniques have changed but the actual parts have not.

 It is Yamaha corporate policy that they will not sell parts to any piano which was originally sold in the domestic Japanese market.
-As a result, part replacement in the most cases is impossible from Yamaha, because Yamaha refuses to supply parts.
+As a result, part replacement in most cases is impossible from Yamaha, because Yamaha refuses to supply parts.

 The truth is that there are numerous other suppliers of replacement parts for Yamaha parts and all other piano parts.
 In fact, many parts of both Yamaha pianos and many other piano makers are manufactured by specialized component parts makers.
 This happens in a wide variety of industries such as the automotive and electronics industries.